 Then just cut them into wedges.
 That’s a common way to serve them fresh.
-Another way that you can eat a persimmon is when they’re really soft you can just scoop them out of the skin with a spoon.
+Another way that you can eat persimmon is when they’re really soft you can just scoop them out of the skin with a spoon.
 Cut off the top and just scoop it.
-Like I mentioned earlier you can eat the Fuyu persimmon when it is crisp.
+As I mentioned earlier you can eat the Fuyu persimmon when it is crisp.
 The ripe ones will look different on the inside.
 They will be darker.

 I also want to cut into the Hachiya and show you what that one looks like.
-Sometimes you can’t pull out the top or it’s just too hard so you can just cut it cut around it.
+Sometimes you can’t pull out the top or it’s just too hard so you can just cut around it.
 A lot of people will just cut it down the side.
 This variety looks almost the same.
 Look how cool that star is on the inside, isn’t that pretty neat?
 You can cut them flat and then dry them out in a dehydrator if you want.

-Or just put it in the oven as two halves and bake it.
+Or just put it in the oven in two halves and bake it.
 Then drizzle honey on it, pretty awesome.
 The Hachiya needs to be super ripe before eating it fresh.
 Some people will cut off the top and then just scoop out the inside with a spoon.

-What does a Persimmon taste like?
+What does Persimmon taste like?

 Time for a taste test.
 I will start with the Fuyu.
 Depending on the persimmon the skin is very edible.
 But it may be a little bit more hard or tough than others.
 Even if the skin is a little tough it’s still easy to eat it.
 But some people will just take the skin off.
 They are really sweet.
 Its texture is like a mix between an apricot and a plum.
 Persimmons have a very soft texture and are super sweet and very good.